DariosKrimsKrams/gamejam-basics/Readme.md

 > [game-coding.com](http://game-codi.ng)

-HTML5 Basics is a lightweight javascript framework for developing simple games.
-The project ist deprecated because using PixiJS is more meaningful.
+"Gamejam Basics" is a lightweight js framework for developing simple HTML5 games.
+An alternative to this project is for example PixiJS that is more powerful.

-Features:
+## Features:

 * Scene und Hierarchies
 * Scale and Rotation options